Job Specs¶

 Template strings are ordinary strings with support for special

-expressions between ${
+expressions between ${ and }.
+Jobson interprets those

 expressions at runtime, evaluating them against an environment

-containing data (e.g. inputs
+containing data (e.g. inputs, request) and functions (e.g.

 Template strings have access to the following:

-String toJSON(Object arg)
+String toJSON(Object arg)¶

-) and returns a JSON representation of the input.
+'string literal') and returns a JSON representation of the input.

 Object-/Hash-like arguments are converted into a JSON object, strings